evert/evert.github.com/_posts/2019/2019-11-29-json-links.md

 The issue with not having a good default
 ----------------------------------------

-New formats get invented every day, and may of them will have some need to encode a link.
+New formats get invented every day, and many of them will have some need to encode a link.

 Using something like [JSON:API][12] or [Siren][11] - although a good choice -